Aira

 Consensus Scoring

-How Aira scores agreement between AI models — deterministic, explainable, no embeddings.
+How Aira scores agreement between AI models.
+Deterministic, explainable, no embeddings.
+Used by both the Cases API and the policy engine's consensus mode.

 How It Works